-Morgan Stanley (MS) and Bank of America Corp. sold $1.4 billion of the bonds on Jan.
+Morgan Stanley (MS:US) and Bank of America Corp. sold $1.4 billion of the bonds on Jan.
 9 at the tightest spreads since sales revived in 2009.
 The lenders issued top-ranked bonds maturing in 10 years to pay 72 basis points more than the benchmark swap rate, Bloomberg data show.
 That compares with 85 basis points on similar debt sold by JPMorgan Chase & Co. last month.
 A basis point is 0.01 percentage point.

 The extra yield investors demand to own top-ranked commercial-mortgage bonds rather than Treasuries has narrowed 1.21 percentage points since the end of 2011 to 1.02 percentage points as of Jan.
 14, according to the Bank of America Merrill Lynch AAA U.S. Fixed Rate CMBS Index.
 Spreads reached 0.99 percentage point on Jan.
 3, the least since July 2007.

 Participants at the Miami conference are “decidedly upbeat,” marking a “complete departure” from previous years when the $550 billion commercial-mortgage bond market was struggling to regain its footing as volatile price movements spooked investors and issuers, Trepp LLC, a commercial mortgage data provider said in a note to clients today.
 Lenders are anticipating adding staff in 2013, according to Trepp.